 Setting up a budget is just the first step to getting out of debt.
-For some people with massive amounts of debt it can be a very long journey to becoming debt free.
+For some people with massive amounts of debt, it can be a very long journey to becoming debt free.
 There are a few common mistakes people make when they are on their debt free journey.
-These mistakes causes them to make slow progress, in addition to extending their payoff plan.
+These mistakes cause them to make slow progress, in addition to extending their payoff plan.

 If you are making any (or all) of these mistakes, I urge you to readjust and continue on your journey.
 Do not let this deter you.
 Also, do not use this as an excuse to quit.
 It is a lot of hard work, but you’ll never regret it!